Students from the engineering program have various study abroad opportunities during their studies at ISAE-ENSMA.

 Applications are studied by a selection committee.
 Selection criteria include academic results, integration of the mobility with the professional project, motivation and language level.

 All detailed information on the application procedure is available on the intranet.

 Regular information meetings are organised by the International Relations Office.

 Language preparation and support

-As part of the Erasmus program, students must take an online language test before their departure and at the end of their mobility on the OLS (Online Linguistic Support) platform.
+As part of the Erasmus program, students can take an online language test before their departure and at the end of their mobility on the EU Academy platform.
 The test can be taken in the language of the destination country or in the language of instruction.
 Depending on the level obtained, free courses are then made available to students.

 Students can do one of their internships abroad: